Update: Mineral Extraction Plan Hearing Before the Planning Commission

 An amendment to the Mineral Extraction Plan, a sub-element of the Comprehensive Master Plan

-State statutes require that larger jurisdictions adopt both a CMP and a MEP.
+State statutes require that larger jurisdictions adopt a MEP.
 The County’s MEP was developed in accordance with the requirements of the Preservation of Mineral Deposits Act (“Preservation Act”), adopted by the State legislature in 1972 (C.R.S.
-34-1-301).
-Please note, pursuant to statute, the MEP does not include or address the extraction of oil and gas.
+34-1-301), as well as relevant case law established by the Colorado Court of Appeals.
+Pursuant to statute, the MEP does not include or address the extraction of oil and gas.

 Why does it need to be streamlined?

-Shortly after its adoption, and consistent with the MEP’s stated intent, its goals and policies were integrated within County regulations and review processes, including the Use by Special Review (USR) and Matters of State Interest regulations.
-The goals and policies have been supported through adoption and refinement of requirements for road improvements, grading and erosion control, and the Douglas County Zoning Resolution (DCZR) Section 18A Water Supply Requirements, as examples.
+Shortly after its adoption, the MEP’s goals and policies were integrated within County regulations and review processes, including the Use by Special Review (USR) and Matters of State Interest regulations.
+The goals and policies are supported through requirements for road improvements, grading and erosion control, and the Douglas County Zoning Resolution (DCZR) Section 18A Water Supply Requirements, as examples.
 Improved clarity and efficiency will be achieved through elimination of redundant materials and excessive background material.
 This will improve the review process for the public, applicants, regulatory agencies, and review bodies.

-Planning Services has developed a revised draft of the MEP.
-This draft will be sent out for community review and comment through the referral process in mid-January 2018.
-A community meeting will be held during the referral process to:
+Planning Services developed a draft MEP.
+This draft was sent out for community review and comment through the referral process in early 2018.
+A community meeting was held to: